AlekseiIvanovI/e-commerce/README.md

 3. Proceed to checkout and enter the required shipping and payment information.
 4. Complete the payment using the Stripe payment form.
 5. Upon successful payment, you will receive an order confirmation.
+6. Admin users can log in to the admin dashboard to manage products, orders, and inventory.

 ## Webhook Configuration